 Prior to fall and spring semesters, an orientation session is available to all new students entering Caldwell Community College and Technical Institute.

-Students also are encouraged to take ACA 111, College Student Success.
-This course is required for students in certain programs.
+Students also are encouraged to take ACA 115 Success & Study Skills and ACA 122 College Transfer Success.
+These courses are required for students in certain programs.

 A transfer student is a student entering Caldwell Community College and Technical Institute who has earned credit at another institution and wishes to apply these credits toward a CCC&TI degree or diploma.
 In addition to submitting all other application materials, students desiring to transfer credits must have all official transcripts sent to CCC&TI by the institutions which originally granted the credit.